100 Notable alumni of

 -

-Aaron Geramipoor is a British-Iranian professional basketball player.
+Aaron Geramipoor is a British-Iranian professional basketball player for the Taipei Fubon Braves of the Taiwanese P. League+.
 He retired from the Iran national team after the Tokyo 2020 Olympics.
 He was born and raised in Stockport, Greater Manchester.

 -